claudioc/boxedo/README.md

 Don't take this project too seriously, and don't install it.

+- a cookie is used for csrf protection
 - Access control is not enabled for the database.
 Read and write access to data and configuration is unrestricted